activej/activej/README.md

 [ActiveJ](https://activej.io) is a modern Java platform built from the ground up.
 It is designed to be self-sufficient (no third-party dependencies), simple, lightweight and provides competitive performance.
-ActiveJ consists of a range of libraries, from dependency injection and high-performance asynchronous I/O (inspired by Node.js), to application servers and big data solutions.
-You can use ActiveJ to build scalable web applications, distributed systems and use it for high-load data processing.
+ActiveJ consists of a range of orthogonal libraries, from dependency injection and high-performance asynchronous I/O (inspired by Node.js), to application servers and big data solutions.

+These libraries have as few dependencies as possible with respect to each other and can be used together or separately.
+ActiveJ in not yet another framework that forces the user to use it on an all-or-nothing basis, but instead it gives the user as much freedom as possible in terms of choosing library components for particular tasks.

 ## ActiveJ components